The Sketch Show: United States

 An American version of the show, produced by Kelsey Grammer, aired in early 2005 on Fox.
 The main cast consisted of Malcolm Barrett, Kaitlin Olson, Mary Lynn Rajskub, and Paul F. Tompkins, as well as Lee Mack from the British version of the show.
 Grammer appeared in short opening and closing segments in each episode.

 Many of the sketches from the British version were recreated, such as the California Dreamin', English Course, and Sign Language sketches.

-A notable sketch from this version had Grammer waking up from a nightmare, which he describes as: "I dreamt that Frasier was over, and I was on this Sketch Show!"
+One sketch from this version has Grammer waking up from a nightmare, which he describes as: "I dreamt that Frasier was over, and I was on this Sketch Show!"
 The sketch is a spoof of the Newhart series finale.

-The series was filmed in London, England at Teddington Studios, with a British audience.
+The series was filmed in London at Teddington Studios, with a British audience.

-Only six episodes of the show were made, and it was cancelled after only four of them had been shown, but all six were aired.
+Only six episodes of the show were made, and it was cancelled after only four of them had been shown, but all six were aired with the last airing on 19 April 2005.

-It was replaced by American Dad! on 6 February 2005.
+It’s Sunday night time slot was replaced by American Dad!